Bachelor of Landscape Architecture

 What Students / Alumni Have to Say

 Watch Student Profile Videos on the UofG Admissions YouTube Channel.
-Learn about student experiences through the following OAC BLA profiles:
+Learn about landscape architecture student experiences through the following OAC BLA profiles and Blog posts:

 Student Perspective: Takeaways from LARC*4610 (Landscape Architecture Internship), Emma Cervinka